tolmasky/to-clf/to-clf/README.md

-# toCLF ("to command line function")
+# Command Line Functions

-**Command Line Functions** are functions that can be called directly from the command line.
+**Command Line Functions** are existing JavaScript functions that can be called directly from the command line without the need to manually write a wrapper CLI utility.

-The easiest way to use `to-clf` is to just call the `clf` command line utility by passing it an existing JavaScript file and it will run whichever function this file exports as a CLI app, automatically analyzing its parameters and turning them into command line parameters you can pass in.
+The easiest way to do this is to pass an existing JavaScript file that exports a function to the `clf` command line utility. `clf` will **analyze the function signature of the exported function and automatically generate the corresponding flags and options that you can then pass in through the command line.**

 For example, say you've already written a function called `deploy` in `deploy.js`: